playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 Formik's `validate` function passing works quite well for basic usage.
 That said, let's introduce a better way to do form validation that scales a little better when dealing with more complex data.

-There exist multiple different libraries that will integrate with Formik in order to add dedicated complex validation functionality. [`yup` is one such library](https://github.com/jquense/yup).
+There are multiple different libraries that will integrate with Formik to add dedicated complex validation functionality. [`yup` is one such library](https://github.com/jquense/yup).

 By using `yup`, you're able to replace our home-grown function with something as simple as `yup.string().required()` to mark the field as required.